-BOT 100 Survey of Botany.
-3 cr.
-Structure, functions, and life histories, taxonomy and evolution of representative plants throughout the plant kingdom.
-Lecture, lab, and field trips.
-NMS/NS/LS.
+BOT 100 Survey of Botany, 3 cr.
+Structure, functions, life histories, taxonomy, and evolution of representative plants throughout the plant kingdom.
+Lecture, lab, and feld trips.
+NIMS/NS/LS.

 BOT 130 General Botany.
-5 cr.
+5 or.
 An introduction to plant sciences including the structure, development, physiology, and genetics of plants.
-The relation of the major plant groups and the principles of biology.
-Lecture, lab, and field trips.
-NMS/NS/LS/SQ(ZOO 101).
+The relation of the major plant groups and the principles of biology, Lecture, lab, and field trips.
+NMS/NS/LS/SQ/ZOO 1011.

 BOT 202 Dendrology.
-3 cr.
-Identification, classification, and economic importance of evergreen and deciduous woody plants, both native and exotic species, stressing characteristics of leaf, fruit, twig, bark, and wood structure.
-Lecture, lab and field trips.
-No prerequisite; however, a course in general botany is recommended.
-NMS/NS/LS.
+3 or Identification, classification, and accommic importance of evergreen and deciduous woody plants, both native and exotic species, stressing characteristics of leaf, fruit, twig, bark, and wood structure.
+Lecture, lab, and field trips.
+No prerequisite; however, a course in general bolany is recommended.
+NMS/NS/LS

 BOT 231 Survey of the Plant Kingdom.
 4 cr.
-A phylogenetic study of the plant kingdom including all major groups of living and fossil plants, the distinguishing morphological features of the major taxa, and the life cycles of representative organisms with evolutionary considerations.
+A phylogenetic study of the plant kingdom including all major groups of living and fessil clants, the distinguishing morphological features of the major taxa, and the life cycles of representative organisms with evolutionary considerations.
 Lecture, lab, and field trips.
-Prereg: introductory BIO course.
-NMS/NS/LS.
+Proreq: introductory BIO course.
+NMS/NSA.S.

 BOT 240 Plants and Civilization.
-2 cr.
+2 or.
 The study of plants from an historical and geographical perspective, and how plants are used in the modern world as a source of food, drugs, and other materials.
 Lecture.
-NMS/NS/HP.
+NMS/NS/HR.

 BOT 291 Special Topics in Botany.
 1-3 cr.
 (Same as ZOO 291.)
 Designed to cover topics in biology not ordinarily covered in other classes.
-Prereq: cons. instr. \
+Prareq: cons. instr.

 BOT 299 Reading and Research in Botany.
 1-3 cr.
-(Same as ZOO 299.)
+(Same as BAC/ZOO 299.)
 Supervised undergraduate reading and research in biological sciences.
-This course is designed to acquaint the undergraduate with the literature and research techniques used in biological investigation and to give practical experience in scientific problem-solving.
-Prereq: cons. instr. \
+This course is designed to acquaint the undergraduate with the literature and research techniques used in biological investigation and to give practical experience in scientific problem solving.
+Prereq: consists \\